 Past Event Recordings

-12/2/21, Public Policy Lunch Meeting, Washington University Speakers: Pauline Kim, Daniel Noyes Kirby Professor of Law, dicussing employment law implications of workplace vaccine mandates; Panos Kouvelis, Director of The Boeing Center for Supply Chain Innovation and Emerson Distinguished Professor of Supply Chain, Operations, and Technology; and Andrew Sobel, Director and Professor of Global Studies, Professor of Political Science (by courtesy), and Coordinator, Development and International Affairs concentrations, discusses the implications of the China-Taiwan conflict for U.S. foreign policy.
+12/2/21, Public Policy Lunch Meeting, Washington University Speakers: Pauline Kim, Daniel Noyes Kirby Professor of Law, dicussing employment law implications of workplace vaccine mandates; Panos Kouvelis, Director of The Boeing Center for Supply Chain Innovation and Emerson Distinguished Professor of Supply Chain, Operations, and Technology provides an overview of supply chain struggles; and Andrew Sobel, Director and Professor of Global Studies, Professor of Political Science (by courtesy), and Coordinator, Development and International Affairs concentrations, discusses the implications of the China-Taiwan conflict for U.S. foreign policy.

 10/14/21, The Economic Consequences of the Biden Agenda (program recording starts at 1 minute 35 seconds into video) A roundtable discussion with Steve Fazzari, Bert A. and Jeannette L. Lynch Distinguished Professor of Economics; Professor of Economics and Sociology; and Director of the Weidenbaum Center; Laurence H. Meyer, President, Monetary Policy Analytics Inc. and Former Governor of the Federal Reserve Board; and Steven S. Smith, Kate M. Gregg Distinguished Professor of Social Sciences, Professor of Political Science, and Former Director of the Weidenbaum Center.
 The panelists take a multifaceted look at the issues, fiscal policies, and potential outcomes of President Biden's economic and social agenda.
 Topics covered include inflation, interest rates, the President's proposed tax plan, federal government finances and the potential impact of his social agenda.
 This event is presented by Washington University's Eliot Society Speaker Series and Robert S. Brookings Partners.